April 6, 2026

 1. Initiatives without owners.

 Initiatives get added to a plan and nobody is explicitly assigned to own the outcome.
 The assumption is collective ownership.
 The reality is no ownership.
 Fix: every active GTM initiative needs a single named owner with accountability for the outcome.
+This is the single most common GTM execution failure, all five failure patterns and how to fix them are covered in detail if you want the full picture.

 2. Success metrics defined after the fact.